ce7elem/merkle-vault/README.md

 - `DELETE /<vault_id>`: Removes the associated folder.
 - `GET /<vault_id>/<filename>`: Download file from the vault.
 - `GET /<vault_id>/<filename>/proof`: Returns the merkle proof for the file.

+### Note on testing

+The `rs-merkle-tree` is unit-tested, but the cli and the api are only end-to-end tested.

+[CI scripts](./.github/workflows/) are checking for code format and building for each projects.
+Unit tests are run for the librairy as well as the docker-based end-to-end tests for the cli and the server.

+The end-to-end tests consist in spawning two docker images: the running server and a client machine with the cli installed.
+The client will run [a script](./vault-cli/tests/e2e.sh) that will run each commands and check for expected outputs and filesystem evolution.

 ## Next Steps